slobanov/otus-springframework-2018-11-slobanov/l06-library-service/README.md

     otusspring201811slobanov/l06-library-service
 ```

-Also, application can be started with [Spring Shell](https://projects.spring.io/spring-shell/) interface by switching profile from `rest` to `shell`:
+Also, application can be started with [Spring Shell](https://projects.spring.io/spring-shell/) interface by switching profile from `flux` to `shell`:
 ```bash
 $ docker run -it --rm --link=mongodb \
     -e UI=shell \